Gnauqoa/streaming-music-be/README.md

 Make sure to set these variables according to your environment before starting the server.

 ## Usage
+Start application with command: `rails s`, application will run on port config in env (default is 3000)

 Once the backend server is up and running, you can interact with it using the provided APIs.

-The API documentation can be found [here](localhost:3000/user-api-docs).
+The API documentation can be found:
+- User api docs: localhost:3000/user-api-docs
+- Artist api docs: localhost:3000/artist-api-docs
+- Admin page: localhost:3000/admin

 You can use tools like Postman or curl to make API requests and test the functionalities provided by the backend system.